bernardoleary/Azure-Bootcamp-2017/readme.md

 Get LUIS URL and put it in our Bot
 Discuss the "Waterfall" and "Dialog" patterns
-Set Bot up so that it detects intent and falls through to a default if no suitable option is found Add "Help" to the LUIS model, retrain and rerun, show how the system matches the intent now Add a waterfall element to the Book Leave dialog, so that there's a discussion
+Set Bot up so that it detects intent and falls through to a default if no suitable option is found Add "Help" to the existing LUIS model, retrain and rerun, show how the system matches the intent now Add a waterfall element to the Book Leave dialog, so that there's a discussion
 Modify bot to used an IntentDialog and add a configurable threshold